Looking to do a DIY air freshener? Well, follow along!

 Instruct your recipients to put into a pan of water and bring to a boil, then let simmer on low to disburse scent.

 The mixture can last quite a while…at least a week.
 As the water gets boiled off, you can add more water and bring back to a boil.
-Just leave it in a small saucepan on the stove and let it sit while you’re out, then add water and turn back on when you’re home.
+Just leave it in a small saucepan on the stove and let it sit while you’re out, then add the distilled water and turn back on when you’re home.

 Full Lemon Air Freshener Recipe: